Miss Australia: History

 The Miss Australia contests of 1926 and 1927 were sponsored by Smith's Weekly magazine and Union Theatres, with heats from each State, and were straightforward beauty contests, judged by an anonymous panel from the staff of the magazine and associated publications.
 Miss Australia 1937 was again sponsored by Smith's Weekly and again had heats in each State, but judging criteria were far broader, and the judging panel comprised prominent women.
-The prizes for the first two centred around film tests and an escorted trip to the movie capitals of America.
+The prizes for the first two centred around screen tests and an escorted trip to the movie capitals of America.
 The 1937 prize was a chaperoned first-class travel world tour which included London for the Coronation season.
 Smith's Weekly was not involved in later Quests.

 In 1953, the contest was revised by Bernard J. Dowd to promote the American Hickory lingerie that he marketed in Australia.
 A panel of Hickory-appointed judges in each state selected a winner based on photos sent it by young women, and then a national panel of Hickory-appointed judges chose the winner, Miss Australia.

 In 1954, Colin Clay of the Queensland Spastic Welfare League asked Hickory if the Miss Australia competition could be used as a fundraiser for the league.
 Hickory agreed and from then on the contestants raised money for the league.
 Each state branch of the league would conduct its own contest to find a state winner, known as Miss Queensland, Miss New South Wales, etc, based on traditional "beauty contest" critieria.
-They would also award Miss Queensland Charity Queen, Miss New South Wales Charity Queesland, etc to the young woman who raised the most money in each state.
+They would also award Miss Queensland Charity Queen, Miss New South Wales Charity Queensland, etc to the young woman who raised the most money in each state.
 The state finalists would then compete in the national competition for Miss Australia and Miss Australia Charity Queen.

 In 1963, Dowd assigned all rights to the contest to the League.